The most likely scenario in 2015 is a hung-parliament. Policymakers should be considering how they deal with that reality.

 I do not pretend the above scenario is without compromises or difficulties.
 But it is not to be dismissed out of hand.
 It is difficult for the leader of the opposition to look ‘above party politics’, but this just might be one way around it.

 There are clear merits to going all guns blazing against the Liberal Democrats, and indeed every other party.
 But the concept of a more nuanced approach is a conversation at least worth having.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.